jdanielus/eleventy-netlify-boilerplate/posts/kauai.md

 ---
-title: Kauai and its Tacomas
+title: Nobody mentioned the chickens in Kauai
 summary: Cristina and I went to Hawaii for the first time.
 We spent a week in Kauai hiking, driving, and eating.
 It was great.
 date: 2019-04-18
 featuredImage: